-There was a time when getting a free night on the Las Vegas Strip was a tall task, if not impossible.
+There was a time when getting a free night using points & miles on the Las Vegas Strip was a tall task, if not impossible.

-But that’s changed, and changed fast.
-Thanks to partnerships between hotel chains and some of the Strip’s most famous properties, you can use points from hotel chains like Hyatt, Marriott, IHG, and Hilton to stay in Las Vegas.
+But that’s changed.
+Thanks to partnerships between hotel chains and some of the strip’s most famous properties, you can use points from hotel chains like Hyatt, Marriott, IHG, and Hilton to stay in Las Vegas.

-With Vegas back open for business, it’s time for a rundown of the best hotels on the Strip you can book with points – and how to earn those points.
-In many cases that will save you some serious money on the Strip, keep in mind you may still be on the hook for Las Vegas’s notorious resort fees, from $20 to $50 each night.
+With Vegas back open for business, it’s time for a rundown of the best hotels on the Las Vegas strip you can book with points – and how to earn those points.
+In many cases that will save you some serious money on the Strip.
+But keep in mind you may still be on the hook for Las Vegas’ notorious resort fees, from $20 to $50 each night.